 Every exercise is split into three parts, all of which go towards explaining one of these operations.
 The first demonstrates and demystifies every line of code.
 The second helps us to understand what the activity should accomplish, and the third part tells us what other aspects of this SQL statement are worth practicing (and other useful tips).

-Every exercise has its own accompanying video tutorial.
+In “Learn SQL the Hard Way”, every exercise has its own accompanying video tutorial.
 In fact, all this book’s materials are made with an eye for accuracy and easy comprehension.
 The explanation of even tiny aspects of good SQL was obviously very important to the author.
-The quality of these tutorials is the main reason why this book makes learning SQL enjoyable.
+The quality of these tutorials is the main reason why Zed Shaw’s book makes learning SQL enjoyable.
 And it encourages the reader to make up more learning exercises.

-Also, I didn’t find anything about set operations (like UNION) and there is nothing at all about NULLs – what they are and how they’re is used in different functions.
-I found this omission very unexpected.
+Also, Zed Shaw doesn’t explain set operations (like UNION) and there is nothing at all about NULLs – what they are and how they're used in different functions.
+I expected “Learn SQL the Hard Way” to cover these topics and found this omission very surprising.

-Overall, I’d say that this is a very good book if you know nothing about databases and are a bit afraid of the subject.
+Overall, I’d say that this is a very good SQL course if you know nothing about databases and are a bit afraid of the subject.
 As far as training books go, it is quite an affordable package and it shows a very easy way to get some simple database administrator skills – in other words, today’s essential computer abilities.
 If you’re hesitating, give it a try.
-It may be the best $20 you spend in a long time.
+Zed Shaw’s book may be the best $20 you spend in a long time.

 “Learn SQL the Hard Way” is available online.
 PayPal is accepted.